Boursin Tomato Pasta (Healthy & High Protein)

 Instructions

-- Preheat the oven to 425 degrees F. and generously spray a 9×13 baking dish with olive oil spray.
+- Preheat the oven to 425 degrees F. and generously spray a 9×13 ceramic baking dish with olive oil spray.

 - Place the Boursin cheese in the center of the baking dish, then spread the cherry tomatoes, sliced sausage, and garlic cloves around it.
 Drizzle with olive oil and lightly season with salt and pepper.